VoterFraud2020: a Multi-modal Dataset of Election Fraud Claims on Twitter: Data Analysis

 \paragraph{URLs.} We conduct preliminary analyses of the external links that have been included in the \datasetname~tweets. \tabref{tab:topdomains} lists the top 10 domains that have been shared inside the \detractor~and \promoter~clusters respectively.
 Most of the links shared by users in the \detractor~clusters are to mainstream news media, such as the Washington Post, CNN, and the New York Times.
 The rest are other news-related websites.
-The links shared by users in the \promoter~cluster mostly point to low-quality news-related websites.
+The links shared by users in the \promoter~cluster mostly point to less authoritative news sources.
+Through manual inspection, we find that 50\% of the top domains shared by the \promoter~cluster were evaluated as low-quality news sources by either MediaBiasFactCheck\footnote{mediabiasfactcheck.com} or by \citet{grinberg2019fake}.

-The most shared domain in the \promoter~cluster is pscp.tv, a live video streaming app that's owned by Twitter.
+The most shared domain in the \promoter~cluster is pscp.tv, a live video streaming app owned by Twitter.
 YouTube stands out as the second most retweeted domain among the \promoter~users.
 This trend is reflected in multiple news reports, warning of the significant role that YouTube plays in spreading false information related to voter fraud claims~\cite{superspreader}.
 The majority of the top 10 most retweeted videos by the \promoter~users falsely claim evidence of widespread election fraud.
-The users spreading these videos had significant overlap with the January (or earlier) suspension action by Twitter.
-For eight of these videos, around $30\%$ of the retweets of tweets sharing those videos were by accounts later suspended by Twitter.
+The users spreading these videos had significant overlap with the subsequent suspension action by Twitter.
+For eight of the top 10 most retweeted videos by the \promoter~cluster, 29\%-42\% of the retweets of tweets sharing those videos were by accounts later suspended by Twitter.

 A scan of the top 10 YouTube channels retweeted in the \promoter~cluster shows that they were relatively large (millions of subscribers), though there are also several smaller channels.
-For example, the most retweeted channel, Precinct 13, has only 3.67K subscribers, has a video that appeared in 88 tweets and have been retweeted over 9K times.
+For example, the most retweeted channel, Precinct 13, has only 3.67K subscribers, but has a video that appeared in 88 tweets and has been retweeted over 9K times.

-Despite YouTube's announcement that it will take actions against content creators who falsely claim the existence of widespread voter fraud\footnote{see: \url{https://twitter.com/YouTubeInsider/status/1347231471212371970}}, as of Jan 11th, the top 10 channels and videos listed in our tables are still available on YouTube.
+Despite YouTube's announcement that it will take actions against content creators who falsely claim the existence of widespread voter fraud\footnote{see:twitter.com/YouTubeInsider/status/1347231471212371970}, as of Jan 11th, the top 10 channels and videos listed in our tables are still available on YouTube.